iuyhcdfs/iuyhcdfs.github.io/_posts/2018-05-24-being-annoyed-at-uncertainty-in-games.md

 ---
-title: "Being annoyed at uncertainty in games"
+title: Being annoyed at uncertainty in games
 categories:
   - Blog
 ---